phcode-dev/docs/docs/05-live-preview-settings.md

     - **Serving Folder in Project**: Specify the path to the folder in your project that your server serves (e.g., `www/`, default is `/`, ie the full project is assumed to be served by the given server).

     - **Server Framework**: Choose the framework or environment your server uses from the dropdown menu.
 If your server supports hot reloading, check the corresponding box to enable this feature.
-Currently 2 options are supported- [Docusaurus](https://docusaurus.io/) and `unknown`.
-Select `unknown` for all frameworks that are not `Docusaurus`.
+Currently 2 options are supported- [Docusaurus](https://docusaurus.io/) and `Custom`.
+Select `Custom` for all frameworks that are not `Docusaurus`.

 After configuring these settings, click 'Done' to save and apply your settings.
 The live preview will now use your custom server.